 - Consultation with the treating care providers

-Only a care provider (or pharmacist, psychiatrist, doctoral level clinical psychologist or certified addiction medicine specialist, as appropriate) may delay, modify or deny services to a member for reasons of medical necessity.
+Only a care provider (MD or DO, psychiatrist, doctoral level clinical psychologist or certified addiction medicine specialist, as appropriate) may delay, modify or deny services to a member for reasons of medical necessity.
 We use board-certified licensed care providers from appropriate specialty areas to help determine medical necessity.

 - Care providers will not review their own referral requests,

 - Our qualified staff members review referral requests being considered for denial, and

 - Any referral request where the medical necessity or the proposed treatment plan is not clear can be clarified by discussion with the care provider thereafter.
 Complex cases go to the UMC/Medical Director for further discussion and decision.